 Agents of Shield

 Set in the Marvel Cinematic Universe of Avengers’ fame, this show, like the movies, is named after the people whose adventures it follows.
 SHIELD, the organization which brought the Avengers together and protected their backsides more than once, has protected the world from all manner of threats for decades.
 International intrigue, terrorism, mad science, alien invasion, you name it, and Shield has faced it.
-The agents continue their efforts to this day, fighting secret wars in the shadows of a changing world, dealing with the extended fallout of events from the movies, facing overwhelming odds and defending the Avengers’ left flank without every being known or praised for it.
+The agents continue their efforts to this day, fighting secret wars in the shadows of a changing world, dealing with the extended fallout of events from the movies, facing overwhelming odds and defending the Avengers’ left flank without ever being known or praised for it.

 Shows I have previously commented on:

 Airing for only two seasons, Agent Carter followed the adventures of Captain America’s love interest in his first movie, Peggy Carter, in the years following World War II and preceding her eventual role in founding Shield.
 As a secret agent of the OSS, and a close friend of Howard Stark, Carter does a job that most would say would require an entire spy association or at least a team.
 She faces conspiracies, enemy agents, and even extra-dimensional threats with only what she has on hand, and she does this while facing down the sexism and prejudice that was considered normal in those days.

 After being presumed dead for five years, young billionaire Oliver Queen is found on a deserted island in the North China Sea.
 Rescued and returned to his home and family, Oliver is a very different man than he once was.
 He has secrets now, many of them, including a mission given him with his father’s dying breath: to save their city.
 To that end, he dons a hood and a mask, wielding a bow and arrow to bring justice, and vengeance, to a city in need of both.
 He has become someone else, something else.